xpolder/pet-grind/README.md

 # Projects

-**Repository content:**
+**This is a repository of my small pet-projects and I've decided to compile them all together in one table** **Repository content:**

 | ✅  Name of the project|  📝 Brief description | 😮‍💨 Stack | 🤖 Methods, models |